Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_normalizetime.rst

 The function has these parameters:

 ``time``
-   A pointer to a clock/calendar time in the ``PRExplodedTime`` format.
+   A pointer to a clock/calendar time in the :ref:`PRExplodedTime` format.
 ``params``
    A time parameter callback function.